Natalie Appleton

-Natalie Jane Appleton Howlett (born 14 May 1973) is a Canadian singer.
+Natalie Jane Appleton Howlett (born 14 May 1973) is a Canadian-British singer.
 She is a member of the British girl group All Saints and the duo Appleton with her younger sister Nicole Appleton.

 Appleton joined All Saints in 1996, becoming the fourth and final member of the group, but five years later they split up amid group in-fighting.
-She went on to form a duo with her younger sister Nicole under the name Appleton.
+She went on to form a duo with Nicole, under the name Appleton.
 Since then, she has reunited to release three more albums with All Saints, in 2006, 2016 and 2018.

 Career

 In 1983, Appleton moved to London and attended the Sylvia Young Theatre School.
 She had a brief cameo in an episode of Grange Hill in 1986.

 1996–2001: All Saints

 Appleton's father met Melanie Blatt, with whom Nicole had attended the Sylvia Young Theatre School, and heard that Blatt was looking for new members for her girl group.
 Nicole asked whether her sister could join the group as well.
 In 1996 both sisters joined Blatt and Shaznay Lewis, forming All Saints.
 In 2000, Natalie and Nicole appeared in the poorly received film Honest.
 All Saints split acrimoniously in 2001 amid much foment and rumour.
 In their five-year career, the group scored a total of five number-one singles.